wecode-bootcamp-korea/git-conflict/name.md

-Hello I'm CODE!!
+Hello I'm youjinku!!

-Nice to meet you!
+Nice to meet you!pwd